CONFERENCES & WORKSHOPS

 1/ What do you mean by "high out-of-pocket payments"?
 Why studying this question?

 Out-of-pocket payments (OOP) correspond to health care expenses to be paid by the patients after reimbursement by the National Health Insurance (NHI): copayments, non-refundable deductibles and extra fees of professionals of health.
 They can represent a heavy burden on individuals' budgets: indeed, if access to complementary health insurance (CHI) is almost universal (more than 9 out of 10 persons), the quality of the CHI depends on their income.
 The level of out-of-pocket payments remains a barrier to access to care for patients in need.
 However, in spite of measures to limit them, particularly for the sickest people - the Long-Term Diseases (ALD) system - the amounts of certain OOP and their concentration on certain populations question the current system of health care funding.
 We analyze in this study the 10% of individuals with the highest OOP, that is to say those higher than 1 110€ in 2010, by identifying the care items that most contribute at these high levels.
 We identify four profiles described in terms of their health status, socio-economic characteristics, and the amounts of co-payments, non-refundable deductibles and extra fees.

-2/ What new information on out-of-pocket payments do the Health, Health Care and Insurance Survey (ESPS) allows you to update?
+2/ What new information on out-of-pocket payments does the Health, Health Care and Insurance Survey (ESPS) allow you to update?

 3/ Is there a recurrence of certain out-of-pocket payments?
 For who?